shaylahinkley/gvsu-cis357-camera-camerax/docs/index.md

 18. Add the `checkPermission()` function in the `MainActivity.kt` class.
 This checks if we have the right permissions to access the camera.
+Add the import at the top of your file as well.

     ``` kotlin